plank-cms/client/README.md

 ### Draft preview sync webhook

-The recommended preview sync integration in v1 is:

-1. Plank opens your frontend preview route.
-2. Plank sends a server-side webhook after each save.
-3. Your frontend stores the latest preview sync signal.
-4. The already-open preview tab polls that signal and reloads itself when it changes.

-This is the only supported preview-sync flow in v1.

-There is no browser bridge, no `postMessage`, and no origin-matching setup in the client package.
-The client only helps you validate the webhook payload.
-Your frontend is responsible for storing the sync signal and reloading the preview tab.
+The client only provides a type guard for the preview sync webhook payload.
+The frontend is responsible for handling the webhook, exposing a small polling endpoint, and reloading the preview tab.

 In Plank, configure these preview settings: